guy-davidi/guy-davidi/README.md

 ### Hi there 👋
-I'm Guy Davidi a Embedded Software Engineer @ Marvell.
+I'm Guy Davidi an Embedded Software Engineer @ Marvell.

 🔭 I’m currently working on P4 project that will enable configure ⚡DPDK pipeline⚡ easily!